 This idea has many broad applications in more advanced mathematics, and solves philosophical conundrums like Zeno's paradoxes.
-It's how Achilles can catch up to a tortoise, despite the fact that this can be described as an infinite sequence of durations: the infinite sequence sums up to a finite duration.
+It's how Achilles can catch up to a tortoise in a footrace: this can be thought of as a process with infinite steps, but these steps sum up to a finite duration.
 Likewise, a sinner's punishment in hell may be eternal, yet sum to a finite total value.

 This is established mathematics.
 In this way, the punishment in hell can be any finite value, or infinite - and tailored to the exact amount that the sinner deserves.
-For the Bible says that hell is eternal, but does not specify whether it's infinite in the total magnitude of its suffering.
+For the Bible says that hell is eternal, but does not say that the total suffering is therefore infinite.
 So at this point, the objection of the infinitely disproportionate punishment in hell is fully answered.
 But I think it may be worth exploring the consequences of this answer, to get a better understanding of the issues surrounding hell.

 intensity * duration * worth

 Here, "intensity" is the subjective experience of the target - basically, their answer to "how much does it hurt, on a scale of 1 to 10?"
 "Duration" is just how long the experience lasts.
 "Worth" is the overall value of the target.
 Humans have relatively high worth, whereas an animal - say, a rat - has relatively less worth.
 Something like a worm or a cockroach has less worth still.